lds741/lovephp/README.md

 lovephp
 =======
-Thanks for Zend Framework , Yii , Toper a simple php framework for practice
+Thanks for the  Excellent framework of Zend Framework , Yii , Toper etc. a simple php framework for practice